Interpretations in Art

 Illustration Type:Painting

-English Caption:Telemachus vanquished Periander.
+English Caption:Telemachus victor over Periander.

 Medium:Oil on canvas